isikaykarakus/MineSweeper/README.md

 ## Features

-- Encodes the Minesweeper game state into logical constraints.
-- Uses the SAT solver Minisat22 to evaluate the constraints.
-- Determines whether each hidden cell contains a mine or is safe.
+- This project uses the SAT solver Minisat22 to evaluate the constraints and determine whether each hidden cell contains a mine or is safe.
-- Provides a clear, modular, and structured implementation.

 ## Requirements
 - Python 3.x